The Ministry for the Arts administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.

 Related programs administered by the Department of Broadband, Communications and the Digital Economy

-For information on OFTA's Indigenous arts, culture and languages programs contact the National Network on 1800 006 992.
+For information on the Ministry for the Arts' Indigenous arts, culture and languages programs contact the National Network on 1800 006 992.